Renée Bordier: ICRC member (1938-1948)

 In early 1938, the ICRC assembly voted to appoint Bordier as one of its three new members.
 The election was an effort to rejuvenate the governing body of the organisation with regard to growing global tensions.
 75 years after the founding of the ICRC, Bordier became only its fifth-ever female member after the historian and legal scholar Renée-Marguerite Cramer (1887-1963), who was elected in 1918 and succeeded in 1922 by the nurse and suffragette Pauline Chaponnière-Chaix (1850-1934).
 The third female member was the music educator Suzanne Ferrière (1886-1970) in 1925, followed in 1930 by the nurse Lucie Odier (1886-1984).
 Like most of her colleagues, both female and male, Bordier was connected to the ICRC through elder relatives: her uncle Guillaume Pictet (1860-1926), a banker from Geneva's oldest family, had been a member of the ICRC from 1919 until 1921.

 At the ICRC, Bordier worked at first in organising relief for the victims of the Spanish Civil War (1936-1939).
 She did so in close cooperation with Odier, who hailed likewise from a prominent family of bankers (Bank Lombard Odier & Co).
 During the Second World War, Bordier became the director of the ICRC service for individual aid to prisoners of war (POW).

-By autumn of 1942, the ICRC leadership received information about the systematic extermination of Jews by Nazi Germany in Eastern Europe, the so-called Final Solution.
+By the autumn of 1942, the ICRC leadership received information about the systematic extermination of Jews by Nazi Germany in Eastern Europe, the so-called Final Solution.
 A large majority of the ICRC's about two dozen members at its general assembly on 14 October 1942 – especially its four female members Frick-Cramer, Odier, Ferrière, and Bordier – was in favour of a public protest.
 However, Carl Jacob Burckhardt – a professor of history at the Graduate Institute of International Studies in Geneva who went on to become the ICRC president in 1944 – and Switzerland's President Philipp Etter firmly denied that request.

 In late 1944, the Norwegian Nobel Committee announced that it awarded the ICRC its second Nobel Peace Prize after 1917.
 As in World War I, it was the only recipient during the war years.
 While the then leadership of the ICRC was later sharply criticized for not publicly denouncing Nazi Germany, Bordier all the more made her distinct contribution to what the Nobel Committee credited the ICRC with, i.e.«the great work it has performed during the war on behalf of humanity.»In 1945, Bordier was elected as president of the Association du Bon Secours, where she had graduated as a nurse two decades earlier.
 She took over the office at a time when the institution was facing a severe crisis, particularly from a lack of funds and recruitment.
 With support from Max Huber (1874-1960), who was the ICRC president from 1928 to 1944, Bordier succeeded in securing financial assistance from the Rockefeller Foundation.
 Still in 1946 she stepped down from the presidency of the association.